 Do not underestimate the importance of the title and description fields!
 Most purchases do not happen by luck or by frivolous newsfeed scrolling; instead, they are a direct result of a search performed by the buyer.
 It is crucial to include all of the relevant wording in your listing to ensure that your items appear near the top of search feed results!
 SEO is the process of increasing traffic to your listing through organic search results.

 4. Be Active and Consistent

 Pro Tip: Are you cross-listing to every platform possible?
 Start today!
-You are in control of your profit, get your inventory listed everywhere!
+You are in control of your profit, get your inventory listed everywhere with Vendoo.

 Practice makes perfect and consistency is key.
 That is a double-cliché, but entirely applicable here!
 Establish a routine of daily activities and focus on those that produce the best results for your business.

 5. Work Smarter Not Harder!